Ice Cream Man (comics)

 Ice Cream Man is a semi-anthological dark comedy horror comic book series that premiered in 2018 from Image Comics.
+The series is written by W. Maxwell Prince with art by Martin Morazzo.
+The plot follows an ice cream man named Rick and his nemesis Caleb, as Rick attempts to spread misery and death wherever he goes; with Caleb doing what he can to prevent it.
+The series was optioned for an adaptation in 2018.

 Premise

 The series is a anthological horror comic series of very loosely connected stories that share a common link- a seemingly normal ice cream man named Rick (who is later revealed to be actually called Riccardus), who possesses inexplicable dark powers which he uses upon unsuspecting people.
-Rick's role in each issue ranges from protagonist to brief cameo, but appears most often as a supporting character.
-Rick's nemesis Caleb, a man dressed in an all black cowboy outfit, sporadically appears in the series trying to thwart Rick's plans.
+Rick's role in each issue ranges from protagonist to brief cameo but appears most often as a supporting character.
+Rick's nemesis, Caleb; a man dressed in an all brown cowboy outfit, sporadically appears in the series trying to thwart Rick's plans.

-The stories range from bleak and graphic horror to light comedy, but have grown increasingly surreal as the series goes on- issues often incorporate gimmicks into their format (e.g. three stories being told simultaneously with each page containing one panel of each, or an issue meant to be reread backwards).
+The stories range from bleak and graphic horror to light comedy, with surrealness mixed into most stories: issues often incorporate gimmicks into their format (e.g. three stories being told simultaneously with each page containing one panel of each, an issue taking place in multiple television shows, and an issue meant to be reread backwards).